sidharrth2002/computational-intelligence/lab3/README.md

 ### Task 3.4: Reinforcement Learning

 Both temporal difference learning (TDL) and monte carlo learning (MCL) are implemented.
 In TDL, the Q values are updated after each move.
-In MCL, the learning is episodic so a goal dictionary is traversed backwards during learning.
+In MCL, the learning is episodic so a goal dictionary is traversed backwards.

 <p align="center">
 <img src="./equations.png" width="400" />